-During the financial year, the Group's operations have been focused upon the acquisition and exploration of the Spanish Zinc projects.
-In addition, the Group is continuing to investigate its Rosario Copper project in Chile, and holds a number of minor interests in Australian mineral tenements.
+During the financial year, the Group's operations have been focused on the exploration of its wholly owned Zinc projects in Spain.
+In addition, the Group is continuing to investigate its Rosario Copper project in Chile and holds a number of minor interests in Australian mineral tenements.